How to Find the Best Bike for Arthritic Knees

 Pro tip: If you prefer off-road two-wheeling, the Nomad 1 has the fat tires you’ll need for a comfortable ride.

 Ergonomic design helps promote a good bike fit.
-For example, the pedals shouldn’t be too far down or you can strain your knees.
+For example, the pedals shouldn’t be too far down, or you can strain your knees.
 Similarly, the handlebars should be positioned to encourage good posture, avoiding back pain.
+A natural, upright position decreases the strain on the lower back — the seat positioning is critical here!

 You can rely on Velotric bikes for a stress-free ride that makes your comfort a priority.
-Cushioned seats, optimized handlebars, and a step-through frame make for an easy ride.
+A cushioned, comfortable seat, optimized handlebars, and a step-through frame make for an easy ride.

 Plus, each of our bike models comes with two frame sizes tailored to different heights.
 The Step-Thru fits rider heights from 5 feet, 1 inch to 6 feet, 4 inches, while the High-Step model fits rider heights from 5 feet, 4 inches to 6 feet, 9 inches.